 5. Choose communications channels intentionally and wisely.Obviously, some communications tools are better than others.
 Robbins points out:

 Evidence indicates that channels differ in their capacity to convey information.
 Some are rich in that they have the ability to (1) handle multiple cues simultaneously, (2) facilitate rapid feedback, and (3) be very personal.
 Othera re lean in that they score low on these three factors.
 For instance, face-to-face talk scores highest in channel richness because it provides for the maximum amount of information to be transmitted during a communication episode.
 That is, it offers multiple information cues (words, postures, facial expressions, gestures, intonations), immediate feedback (both verbal and nonverbal), and the personal touch of “being there.”
 The telephone is another rich channel but less so than face-to-face communication.
 Impersonal written media such as bulletins and general reports rate low in richness.
-Email, instant messaging, and memos fall somewhere in between.
+Email, instant messaging, and memos fall somewhere in between.6.
+Pay constant attention to sound communication techniques.
+Kenneth Gangel lists eight suggestions for improving communication.
+The wisdom of these principles should be even more obvious in light of the contributing factors mentioned above:

 The choice of one channel over another should be determined by whether the message is routine or nonroutine….Managers…can communicate nonroutine messages effectively only by selecting rich channels.